Skip to content

 Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission – at no extra cost to you.

 We visited Limnoupolis waterpark in Chania with our four year old in June 2025, and here’s our honest review, including what to expect, prices, and whether it’s worth visiting with kids.
-Just a 15 minute drive from Chania Old Town, it’s the perfect family day out, packed with slides, splash zones and plenty of fun for all ages.
+Just a 15 minute drive from Chania Old Town, it’s the perfect family day out, with slides and splash zones that worked well for our four year old and the adults in equal measure.

 If you’re in Chania for the full day, you can also read my blogs on where to grab breakfast or dinner on my best restaurants in Chania guide, or my is Chania worth visiting guide.